Genomics: the end of the beginning

 We use high-throughput experiments, mainly based on next-generation DNA sequencing technology.
 One of the central techniques we use is Hi-C, an experiment that allows to measure pairs of loci in the genome that contact each other in 3D, at a single point in time, across the entire genome.
-Measuring hundreds of millions of interacting pairs in a single experiment, we construct interaction maps – matrices that show how frequently every pair of loci in the genome interacts.
+After performing these experiments in our lab, measuring hundreds of millions of interacting pairs in a single experiment, we construct interaction maps – matrices that show how frequently every pair of loci in the genome interacts.

 Hi-C interaction map

 Some of the major challenges in this field include using these interaction maps to computationally identify structural patterns, analyzing these patterns, and associating them with other functional genomic data.
 We use a variety of computational approaches, with a focus on machine learning and probabilistic models.
 However, we try to go beyond simple descriptive and correlative analysis, to produce quantitative predictive models that incorporate explicit assumptions about the underlying biological mechanisms.
+We can then test our models in the lab by performing genetic perturbations and genomic assays.
 By studying a diverse set of biological systems, we aim to uncover general principles underlying genome structure and function.

 Using Hi-C to solve outstanding challenges in genome assembly

-Despite the huge advances in DNA sequencing technology, these technologies are not sufficient to produce high-quality genome sequences de novo.
+Despite the huge advances in DNA sequencing technology, standard Next Generation Sequencing technologies are not sufficient to produce high-quality genome sequences de novo.
 The reliance of these methods on the measurement of short sequences requires using computational methods to assemble them into larger sequences.
 However, the success of these methods is limited, resulting in fragmented genomes which pose a huge problem for genomic research.

 3D bridges between genome fragments

-We have recently developed a way of repurposing Hi-C data to solve this set of problems.
+We have recently developed a way of repurposing Hi-C data to solve this major challenge.
 The method is based on the notion that some of the strongest interaction patterns found in Hi-C are canonical and appear in all genomes.
 This means that even for a previously unobserved genome, we can expect these interaction patterns to be present.
-So, given a fragmented genome, we can perform Hi-C, map the data to the genome fragments, and then computationally rearrange the fragments such that they produce the expected canonical interaction patterns.
+So, given a fragmented genome, we can perform Hi-C, find the interaction frequencies between genome fragments, and then computationally rearrange the fragments such that they produce the expected canonical interaction patterns.

-This idea (published back-to-back with similar work from Jay Shendure’s lab) has since been further developing in both academia and industry, and was recently used to assemble several major genomes, including the frog, quinoa, goat, mosquito and barley genomes.
+This idea (published back-to-back with similar work from the Shendure lab) has since been further developed in both academia and industry, and has already been used to assemble dozens of major genomes, including the frog, quinoa, goat, mosquito and barley genomes.